Identification of the absorption processes in periodic plasmonic structures using Energy Absorption Interferometry: Introduction

 In \cite{Craeye2014, Tihon2016}, EAI was extended to the study of periodic structures with near-field and far-field excitations.
 It was shown that, imposing the quasi-periodicity of the fields (i.e. periodicity of the fields within a linear phase-shift), the study of the structure can be constrained to a single unit cell (Bloch modes).
 The Bloch modes characterized by different phase shifts are orthogonal to each other.

-In this paper, we use the EAI to study three different absorbers: a perfect infrared absorber based on resonant gold patches \cite{Liu2010}, a silver slab and a periodic structure made of parallel free-standing resonant silver rods \cite{Ono2005}.
-The first example is used to demonstrate that the characterization of an absorber through its plane wave absorption is not sufficient.
-It is shown how using the EAI formalism solves the problem.
+In this paper, we use the EAI formalism to provide a new perspective on the physical processes that mediate absorption in plasmonic structures through three examples: a perfect infrared absorber based on resonant gold patches \cite{Liu2010}, a silver slab and a periodic structure made of parallel free-standing resonant silver rods \cite{Ono2005}.
+The first example is used to demonstrate that the characterization of an absorber through its plane wave absorption is not sufficient because it neglects the coupling that may occur between plane waves.
+It is shown how using the EAI formalism solves the problem by rigorously accounting for that coupling.
 Then, the two other examples are used to illustrate the information that can be gathered through a full (real or numerical) EAI experiment.
-It is also shown how this information can be used to identify the absorption mechanisms taking place at subwavelength scales and how to harness these to control absorption.
-Some preliminary results of the present paper were presented in \cite{Tihon2017}.
+It is also shown how this information can be used to identify the processes mediating the absorption at subwavelength scales and how to harness these to control absorption.
+Some preliminary results were presented in \cite{Tihon2017}.

 In Section 2, for self-consistency, the formalism used is briefly summarized.
 Then, in Section 3, we study a modified version of the absorber of \cite{Liu2010}.
 The structure illustrates the need for EAI in order to completely characterize the absorption capabilities of the structure.
-In Section 4, we show how a deep physical insight into the near field absorption mechanisms that are taking place inside the two last absorbers can be gained from the quantities measured by the EAI.
+In Section 4, we show how a deep physical insight into the near field processes that mediate absorption in the two last absorbers can be gained from the quantities measured by the EAI.
 It is shown that in the very near field, the wire medium is mainly absorbing fields through localized surface modes while the absorption within the silver slab is mainly due to the long-range excitation of surface plasmons (SP).
 Section 5 serves as a proof of concept: exploiting this knowledge, the absorption of the wire medium is increased by more than one order of magnitude by simply adding a grating with the proper period on top of the wires.